88-degrees/Book-of-Changes/appendix01s1.md

 XII.
 'The want of good understanding between the (different classes of) men in Phî, and its indication as unfavourable to the firm and correct course of the superior man; with the intimation that the great are gone and the little come:'--all this springs from the fact that in it heaven and earth are not in communication with each other, and all things in consequence do not have free course; and that the high and the low (superiors and inferiors) are not in communication with one another, and there are no (well-regulated) states under the sky.
 The inner (trigram) is made up of the weak and divided lines, and the outer of the strong and undivided: the inner is (the symbol of) weakness, and the outer of strength; the inner (represents) the small man, and the outer the superior man.
 Thus the way of the small man appears increasing, and that of the superior man decreasing.

 XIII.
-1. In Thung Zăn the weak (line) has the place (of influence), the central place, and responds to (the corresponding line in) Khien (above); hence comes its name of Thung Zăn (or 'Union of men').
+1. In Thung Zăn the weak (line) has the place (of influence), the central place, and responds to (the corresponding line in) [Qián(䷀)](./e4b9beqian.md) (above); hence comes its name of Thung Zăn (or 'Union of men').

 2. Thung Zăn says: --

-3. The language, 'Thung Zăn appears here (as we find it) in (the remote districts of) the country, indicating progress and success, and that it will be advantageous to cross the great stream,' is moulded by its containing the strength (symbolled) in Khien.
+3. The language, 'Thung Zăn appears here (as we find it) in (the remote districts of) the country, indicating progress and success, and that it will be advantageous to cross the great stream,' is moulded by its containing the strength (symbolled) in [Qián(䷀)](./e4b9beqian.md).
 (Then) we have (the trigram indicating) elegance and intelligence, supported by (that indicating) strength; with the line in the central, and its correct, position, and responding (to the corresponding line above):--(all representing) the correct course of the superior man.
 It is only the superior man who can comprehend and affect the minds of all under the sky.

 XIV.